Laoag-City/commtracker-api/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-You also need to ensure the following external resources are available:
+Additionally, ensure the following external resources are available:

 1. **`node-tls` Volume**: This external volume must contain the necessary TLS certificates used by the application.
 2. **`prod-network` Network**: This external Docker network is required for inter-container communication in production.